 The most important among the Sunnah as-Saniyyah are the Sunnahs, which are the symbols of Islam and connected with the shaâ’er.
 Shaâ’er is an ‘ubûdiyyah concerning the community which is, in fact, a sort of common rights.
 As the whole community benefits through one person performing them, the whole community will be responsible for its abandonment.
 Riyâ cannot penetrate the shaâ’er of this kind, and it is to be proclaimed.
 Even if they are of the nawâfil sort, they are more important than personal fardhs.

 The Eleventh Flash- Sixth Subtle Point

-This judgement of such a person who is a hero of haqiqah and the Sharî’ah shows that the Sunnah as-Saniyyah is the foundation stone of the happiness of both worlds and the source and origin of all attainment and perfection.
+Thus, this judgement of such a person, who is a hero of haqiqah and the Sharî’ah, shows that the Sunnah as-Saniyyah is the foundation stone of the happiness of both worlds and the source and origin of all attainment and perfection.

 The Eleventh Flash- 11th Subtle Point